Statistical search for angular non-stationarities of long gamma-ray burst jets using Swift data: Results

 \section{Results}

 Figure~\ref{fig:fig1} shows our GRB sample on the $\theta - \mathcal{V}$ plane, based on Table~\ref{tab:table1}.
-For the 16~GRBs with single $\theta$ values, the medians and 68~per~cent confidence limits we obtained for the $\rho$ and $p$ distributions are $\rho = -0.20_{-0.09}^{+0.09}$ and $p = 0.46_{-0.19}^{+0.23}$.
+For the 16~GRBs with single $\theta$ values, the medians and 68~per~cent confidence limits we obtained for the $\rho$ and $p$ distributions are $\rho = -0.38_{-0.1}^{+0.1}$ and $p = 0.15_{-0.09}^{+0.14}$.
 The fact that 98~per~cent of the 10~000 $\rho$ values we obtained are negative suggests that an anti-correlation may exist between $\theta$ and $\mathcal{V}$, however because of the low number of GRBs in the sample, resulting with relatively high values of $p$, we cannot reject the null hypothesis that $\theta$ and $\mathcal{V}$ have no statistical connection at all.

 Table~\ref{tab:table2} shows the medians and 68~per~cent confidence limits of the $\rho$ and $p$ distributions for the eight additional analyses of the 19~GRB samples.
-The only case when the median $\rho$ is above zero is when the lower $\theta$ values are assumed for all three GRBs with pairs of angle measurements, however this is also the case when the median $p$ is the highest, making the result less significant.
-For all the other seven angle combinations the median $\rho$-s are negative, with the lowest being $\rho=-0.31^{+0.07}_{-0.08}$, corresponding to the case when for all three GRBs the higher $\theta$ values are assumed.
+For all angle combinations the median $\rho$\nobreakdash-s are negative, with the lowest being $\rho=-0.46^{+0.09}_{-0.08}$, corresponding to the case when for all three GRBs the higher $\theta$ values are assumed.